 I used to be a chocolate purist.
+This Paleo Panna Cotta changed my mind.
 My desserts were always lava cakes, hold the fruit sauce.
 Brownies, chocolate chip cookies, even just a piece of dark chocolate.
 How things have changed.
-Now, a veteran to the paleo lifestyle, a Whole30 doer, an autoimmune protocol success, I like my desserts nutrient dense, lightly sweet and delicate, most of the time.
+Now, a veteran of the paleo lifestyle, a Whole30 doer, an autoimmune protocol success, I likes my desserts nutrient-dense, lightly sweet, and delicate, most of the time.
 I still love chocolate.

-Why bay leaves you ask?
+Why bay leaves you to ask?
 Many moons ago, I found myself at a Supper Club dinner.
-A pretty hipster, fantastically elite dinner party, hosted at a home, where the guests pay for a lavish multi course meal and great conversation.
+A pretty hipster, fantastically elite dinner party, hosted at a home, where the guests pay for a lavish multi-course meal and great conversation.
 The Cellar Door.
 It was lovely, the menu was inventive and the company entertaining.
-My favorite part of the night however, the dessert.
+My favorite part of the night, however, was the dessert.
 Bay Leaf Panna Cotta.
 Traditionally prepared with cream and sugar, the flavor of the bay leaf just teased my palate.
 Everyone was left wondering what this faint, yet familiar flavor was.
 Bay leaf!
 Present in so many foods we eat, yet never singled out.
 I have wanted to re-create it ever since.
-While the coconut flavor in the milk masks it’s gentle flavor a little, it’s still there, and it adds a touch of nostalgia to the dish.
+While the coconut flavor in the milk masks its gentle flavor a little, it’s still there, and it adds a touch of nostalgia to the dish.

-What’s a panna cotta without it’s topping?
 I wanted to keep in the theme of simple, yet elegant.
 Cherries were on my mind as I had just made roasted cherries and vegetables the night before.
-How could I incorporate the cherries I roasted and ghee to my present project.
-At first I thought of simply melting Tin Star Brown Butter Ghee and browning the cherries in it.
+How could I incorporate the cherries I roasted and ghee to my present project?
+At first, I thought of simply melting Tin Star Brown Butter Ghee and browning the cherries in it.
 The flavor of this special ghee needs no alteration.
 It compliments everything it touches.
-Yet the mouth feel of melted ghee on cream might not be pleasant, I needed something thicker, without competing with the silkiness of the panna cotta.
-Caramel.
+Yet the mouthfeel of melted ghee on cream might not be pleasant, I needed something thicker, without competing with the silkiness of the pannacotta.

 - 6 bay leaves